AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Customer group prices
 * Catalog rule prices

-The following items are available in Luma currently not supported by SaaS products.
+The following items available in Luma are currently not supported by SaaS products:

 * Tier prices
 * MSRP